MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/log-analytics/desktop-loganalytics-reportguide-datasets.md

 ms.date: 10/21/2022
 LocalizationGroup: Transform and shape data
 ---
-# Use Log Analytics for the Power BI Datasets Template App (preview)
+# Use Log Analytics for the Power BI datasets template app (preview)

 Power BI is integrating with Azure Log Analytics (LA).
 This integration enables administrators and Premium workspace owners to configure a connection from Power BI to a Log Analytics workspace in Azure subscriptions that they control.
-We published a template app to give you a head start with your analysis.
+There is now a template app to give you a head start with your analysis.
 This article describes the app so you can understand how to use the parameters, filters, navigation, and drillthrough paths.
 You can use these tools to answer questions about dataset operations from the perspective of the Analysis Services (AS) engine.
 This article describes each page so you can understand its purpose and the typical use cases they support.

 To [install the AS Engine app](install-as-engine-app.md), you must have a Log Analytics workspace.
 Once installed, anyone in the organization with the right permissions can view the app.
 You can see the source .pbit for the template app on [GitHub](https://github.com/microsoft/PowerBI-LogAnalytics-Template-Reports).